Coiado/Machine_Learning_-IMC-4302C-/README.md

-# Welcome to Machine Learning (IMC-4302C) labs at ESIEE
+# Welcome to Machine Learning (IMC-4302C) Labs at ESIEE